-Gili Trawangan, one of the Gili islands, is a popular side trip from Bali for people seeking scuba diving, beaches and parties.
-I love it so much, I’ve gone there twice within a year to chill out, while exploring Bali.
-And I’m not alone – according to Google, the Gili Islands were the top trending travel destination in 2024 by travel lovers in the U.S. The laid-back vibe is so captivating, you may come for a few days and end up staying for a fortnight.
-Here are the best things to do in Gili Trawangan.
+Gili Trawangan, one of the Gili islands, is a popular side trip from Bali for people who like scuba diving, beaches and parties.
+I love it so much, I’ve gone there twice within a year!
+The laid-back vibe is so captivating, you may come for a couple of days and end up staying for a week.
+Here are over 20 amazing things to do in Gili Trawangan.

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.